martehvi/codepub-container-workshop/02-replace-backend/README.md

 Some of you may have noticed the `assets` folder we have given you.
 Here you will find the `backend-openai` application.
 Before we start adding the new backend to our multi-container setup lets ensure that we are able to run it locally first.

 Our new backend depend on some environment values that we need to configure.
-So, start off by moving into the `assets` folder and create a new `.env` file.
+So, start off by moving into the `assets/backend-openai` folder and create a new `.env` file.

 ```shell
 echo > assets/backend-openai/.env